 Saltwater pools are less time-consuming and less expensive to keep clean, but are more expensive initially.
 And, they are more expensive to repair because of the complexity of the systems.
 But, if your pool will have occupants for long periods of time, the saltwater will be less harmful to their skin and eyes as well as swimsuits so you can save money here.
 All in all, the initial cost and the long-term cost may offset each other.

 Call Our Pool Professionals Today!

 Prestige Pools hopes this information is helpful to you as you make a decision between a saltwater and freshwater swimming pool.
-We provide custom and vinyl concrete pools with both options for chlorine.
+We provide custom vinyl liner pools and concrete pools with both options for chlorine.
 Call us today to learn more about our selections and how we can help you create the pool of your dreams!